Tooth Cavities Columbia, SC

 As the tooth enamel breaks down and wears away, the tooth becomes susceptible to the formation of dental cavities.
 Good oral hygiene and routine dental care are the keys to minimizing your risk of tooth decay and can provide the foundation for lifelong dental health.

-When patients have a greater risk for tooth decay due to a medical condition, medication, or genetics, we offer personalized dental care and oral hygiene advice for keeping your smile as healthy as possible between visits.
+Our dental care team helps our patients that have a greater risk of tooth decay due to a medical condition, medication, or genetics.
+We offer personalized dental care and oral hygiene advice for keeping your smile as healthy as possible between visits.
+Remember that prevention is key, so make sure to brush, floss, and visit the dentist regularly for optimal oral health.

 Treatment For Tooth Cavities

-Dr. Trinkner and Dr. Keefer offer a range of general dentistry services to treat any stage of tooth decay.
-Tooth-colored dental fillings are often used to treat teeth with early stages of tooth decay.
+Dr. Trinkner and his team offer a range of general dentistry services to treat any stage of tooth decay.
+We use tooth-colored dental fillings to treat teeth with early stages of tooth decay.
 Other options include inlays, onlays, and dental crowns.
 If tooth decay is extensive, a root canal may be necessary.

 Visiting our Columbia dentist office twice a year for routine dental care provides the opportunity for our dental care team to spot developing tooth decay and other dental concerns.
 Spotting these problems in the early stages can almost always guarantee a conservative treatment approach as the most effective option.